 Uncontested Divorce In Scottsdale, Arizona

 In Scottsdale, Arizona, an uncontested divorce can also sometimes move forward by default.
 One party will file for divorce and the other party does not participate in the divorce process.
 Under these circumstances, the Arizona divorce by default moves forward and the party that filed attends a default hearing.
 The court then enters a divorce decree without the participation of the other party.
 In certain situations, we can offer a flat fee rate for uncontested divorces.
 So, contact the Canterbury Law Firm today to learn more.

 There are vital issues needing to be considered for your uncontested divorce to meet the approval of the court. – primarily, whether the state of Arizona does or does not have personal jurisdiction over your spouse and children.
 The court will be unable to make property distributions or financial decisions in your case if there is no jurisdiction.

 The Canterbury Law Group, located in Scottsdale, will guide you through the process of an uncontested divorce, ensuring your rights are fully protected.
 Our lawyers have decades of experience in a wide range of legal matters.
 We understand the law and guide you through the dissolution of marriage process in the most cost-effective way possible.
 Regardless of whether your divorce is uncontested, contested or settled by private mediated or collaborated agreement, Canterbury Law Group can help you.

 Uncontested Divorce Process

-Here you can learn more about the processes involved with uncontested divorce in Scottsdale.
+Here you can learn more about the uncontested divorce process in Scottsdale.

 Step 1.
 The Petitioner or person responsible for filing the divorce court case decides:

-- How do I want to legally end this relationship?
+How do I want to legally end this relationship?
+The choices are:

 - Legal Separation.